 All of United’s new Boeing 787s will be delivered with the new Polaris suites – part of United’s Elevated program to improve the passenger experience.

-But it now looks like United is about to gets it hands on the first 787 with Elevated interior.
-The aircraft (registration: N21102) is due to depart the Boeing Dreamliner factory in Charleston, North Carolina, on Monday evening and arrive at United’s hub at Washington Dulles at around 7:30 pm following a one-and-a-half-hour flight.
+One of the first Boeing 787s with the United Elevated cabin (registration: N21102) is due to depart the Boeing Dreamliner factory in Charleston, North Carolina, on Monday evening and arrive at United’s hub at Washington Dulles at around 7:30 pm following a one-and-a-half-hour flight, as part of a pre-delivery test flight.

-We still don’t know when this aircraft will enter service, but when it does, it won’t actually be operating flights out of Washington Dulles.
-Instead, United plans to send its first Elevated 787s on long-haul flights from San Francisco to London and Singapore.
+We also don’t know when this aircraft will actually enter service, but when it does, we know United intends to send its first Elevated 787s on long-haul flights from San Francisco to London and Singapore.

 United is hoping to have taken delivery of 30 Boeing 787s with the Elevated interior by the end of 2027, with additional destinations for these aircraft set to be announced sometime soon.